Search This Blog

 • Special Reserve [i.e. not Regular Army]; Artillery, Royal Field Artillery

-On 24th January 1916 at the age of 27, David volunteered and enlisted into the Inns of Court (Officer Training Corps (OTC)).
+On 24th January 1916 at the age of 27, Revels volunteered and enlisted into the Inns of Court (Officer Training Corps (OTC)).
 His first theatre of war is recorded as France from 10th January 1917.
 He was gazetted as a 2nd Lieutenant in the Royal Field Artillery before serving in the British Expeditionary Force.
 He was promoted to Lieutenant Special Service with the Arabian Field Force commanding a Camel Battery.
 Service was seen in the Somme 1918, Arras, Monchy le Preux, Chemical Works, Yser, Ypres 1917 and Kemmel 1918.

-During the war, David was injured 3 times; a gunshot wound, gassed and seriously injured later.
+During the war, Revels was injured 3 times; a gunshot wound, gassed and seriously injured later.
 Demobilisation followed in July 1919.
 He was awarded the British Victory Medal and the British War Medal.
 The Army recorded his address as Northern Bank, Lanesborough, Co.
 Longford.

 David H Revels - Medal Index Card